How to Spend 3 Days in Madrid: The Best Things To Do

 There are a couple of options to get from Madrid Barajas Airport to the city.
 Here’s a breakdown of what’s available.

-Train and Metro
+Train

-The best way to get to the city is to take the train, Cercanias, and then the metro if needed.
+The best way to get to the city is to take the train, Renfe Cercanias, and then the metro if needed.
 It depends on where your accommodation is located.
 For instance, if you’re staying near Puerta del Sol, the very heart of Madrid, you can take the Cercanias C-1 train to Madrid Atocha Station, the largest train station in the city.
 The journey should take around 30 minutes.
 Then, you can take the metro two stops to the Sol metro station and walk to your final destination.

 Bus